locustio/locust/docs/extending-locust.rst

 =================

-As an alternative to the provided locust reports, you can use the :py:obj:`locust.events` to expose the locust events to an external persistance system like InfluxDB which can be connected to Grafana to provide more powerful and detailed reports.
+As an alternative to the provided locust reports, you can use the :py:obj:`locust.events` to expose the locust events to an external persistent system like InfluxDB which can be connected to Grafana to provide more powerful and detailed reports.

-For example, you can provide a custom library that initializes a listener on the init event and post all test events.
+For example, you can provide a custom library that initializes a listener on the init event and post all further  test events.

 .. code-block:: python
     @events.init.add_listener